lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 The `assets` configuration resides in the `gateway` configuration.

-At Lyft we utilized AWS S3 as the provider of choice which we implemented first, given this model its easy to add additional providers for any given deployment.
+At Lyft we utilized AWS S3 as the provider of choice and have implemented this setup as an example, however, the Clutch protobuf model is extensible and can easily be extended to add additional providers for any given deployment.

-For S3 the configuration is simple, specify a `region`, `bucket` and the `key` where the assets live.
+For S3 the configuration is simple, specify a `region`, `bucket`, and the `key` where the assets live.
 This does require you to also configure the `clutch.service.aws` service, which enables Clutch fetch these assets with S3 API's.